Hameed Haroon, Special Advisory Committee – AdAsia and CEO – Dawn, on solutions to the challenges faced by our advertising and media industry.

 Also, all people want is to get educated and trained, and head to the nearest foreign destination for work.
 While this may serve the individual in the long run, the brain drain will not serve Pakistan.

 In your opinion, what needs to be done by the Pakistan government to facilitate the survival of TV channels?

 The government can always play a role.

 Unfortunately, our government is excessively involved in trying to manipulate the media and advertising sector.
 This is not because they are evil; rather they want to gain a foothold on the message that goes out.
-However, the government needs to understand that there are wiser ways of doing that – their policies should focus on creating an enabling environment for people who are skilled at mass communication.
+However, the government needs to understand that there are wiser ways of doing that – their policies should focus on creating an enabling environment for people who are skilled in mass communication.

-So I believe that the government can stimulate things to a certain extent but it should not play a negative role with respect to provision of incentives and stimulants to the advertising sector.
+So I believe that the government can stimulate things to a certain extent but it should not play a negative role with respect to the provision of incentives and stimulants to the advertising sector.
 Moreover, there has to be a certain amount of investment done in creative thinking, creative training, facilitating the arts, and the academia; and the advertising sector will be the beneficiary of these creative currents.
 That, I believe, is the best role our government can play.